 Since Donald Trump won the presidential election, there has been a lot of speculation about what effect his administration and Congress may have on Freddie Mac and Fannie Mae.
 As of Dec.
-1, 2016, we are starting to get some idea about what a Trump administration has in mind.
+1, 2016, we started to get some idea about what a Trump administration has in mind.
+In 2018, we have noticed first time home buyers have shown some excitement in regards to home loans backed by Fannie Mae and Freddie Mac.

 Today, Trump’s nominee for US Treasury Secretary, Steve Mnuchin, said that Freddie Mac and Fannie Mae, the biggest players in the home loan market in the US, should be returned to private control.